flq/flq.github.io/_posts/2008-4-30-SpringAOP-CastleDynamicProxy2-first-glance-from-an-outsider.md

 redirect_from: /go/120/
 ---

 The other day I got a presentation on Spring.NET and that it brings along quite a bit of aspect oriented Zen.
-Frankly, I do not know much about Spring.NET.
-I did a [very quick look](http://realfiction.net/go/143) at performance comparison with respect to object instantiation between Spring.Net and my weapon of choice lately: Castle Windsor.
+My weapon of choice lately: Castle Windsor.
 Part of the project is the **Castle.DynamicProxy2** (what a name!).
 It provides a functionality that is similar to the one you can extract from the **Spring.AOP** Assembly.

 Leaving the funny word "aspect" behind, what do those funny named assemblies give us?
 They allow to generate **proxies** around our own objects and provide a way to inject behaviour every time our object is used, i.e. when properties / methods are accessed.
 Injecting behaviour means in both cases to provide a class that implements a specific interface which is passed to the proxy generator.
 From here on the generated proxy will call your "**Interceptor**" every time the encapsulated object is being used